ZJU-FAST-Lab/OPNet/README.md

 # OPNet
-Learning Unknown Space for Autonomous Navigation in Clustered Environment
+Learning Unknown Space for Autonomous Navigation in Occluded Environment